 To illustrate the GW waveforms of different periodic orbits and how the \ae{}ther effect can affect it, we consider an EMRI system consisting of a small object with mass $m=10 M_\odot$ and a supermassive black hole with mass $M=10^{7} M_\odot$, where $M_\odot$ is the solar mass.
 For simplicity, we set the inclination angle $\Theta=\pi/4$ and the latitude angle $\Phi=\pi/4$.
 The luminosity distance is set to $D_{\rm L}=200\;{\rm Mpc}$.

-In Figs.~\ref{120waveform} and~\ref{311waveform}, we show waveforms emitted by two typical periodic orbits, with $(z,w,v) = (1,2,0)$ and $(z,w,v) = (3,1,1)$.
+In Figs.~\ref{120waveform} and~\ref{311waveform}, we show waveforms emitted by two typical periodic orbits in the second type of Einstein-\AE{}ther black hole, with $(z,w,v) = (1,2,0)$ and $(z,w,v) = (3,1,1)$.
 In both figures, we utilize various colors to emphasize the connection between the gravitational waveforms and the periodic orbit, facilitating a comprehensive examination of how the periodic orbit influences the resulting gravitational radiation.
 We can see that the GW waveform shows zoom-whirl behaviors in an entire circle.
 By comparing the figures of the periodic orbits with the figures of the GW waveforms, we can see that the amplitude of the GW form increases as the object travels into the perihelion and decreases as it moves farther from the perihelion.
-In the beginning stage of the trajectory, the gravitational field is weak as the small object is far from the black hole, thus the GW waveforms is smooth.
-When the small object travels into the strong field regime, the trajectory gets distorted, with a evident change in both the frequency and amplitude of the GW.
-In the final stage, the small object is near the event horizon, the GW signal reaches its peak with a sharp burst in both frequency and amplitude.
-Consequently, the periodic orbits and their corresponding GW sginal carries significant information about the EMRI system, which can be helpful to understand the physical properties of the black holes and their surrounding areas.
+In the beginning stage of the trajectory, the gravitational field is weak as the small object is far from the black hole, thus the GW waveforms are smooth.
+When the small object travels into the strong field regime, the trajectory gets distorted, with an evident change in both the frequency and amplitude of the GW.
+In the final stage, the small object is near the event horizon, and the GW signal reaches its peak with a sharp burst in both frequency and amplitude.
+Consequently, the periodic orbits and their corresponding GW signals carry significant information about the EMRI system, which can be helpful in understanding the physical properties of black holes and their surrounding areas.